Waltzi/Bball_project/README.md

   Complete our SpringBoot Web App and get it running correctly.
 Implement an archiving method for the roster and allow practices to be separrated by dates.

 - Sprint 3 Goal:
   Complete our springboot web app and get it running correctly.
-Ceating web app page to be displayable.
+Creating web app page to be displayable.
 Active or not active attribute for the database not a archiving system.
 Practice variable for the number of practices per day.